Deontay Wilder says Tyson Fury’s cut will be reopened

 Had the ringside doctor stopped the fight, Wallin would have won because Fury’s cut was caused by a punch in the third.
 It turned out well for Wilder that Fury didn’t lose the fight.
 A stoppage loss for Fury would left Wilder without a rematch with Fury in February.

 It doesn’t matter to Wilder what Fury attempts to do to strengthen all the scar tissue around his right eye.
-He says he can get plastic surgery, put tape on it, glue or even staples, and it’s not going to hold the cut together.
-He’s going to reopen the cut fast once he starts unloading on him.
+Deontay says Fury can get plastic surgery, put tape on it, glue or even staples.
+It won’t matter, because the cuts going to be reopened.
+Wilder feels that as soon as he hits him with his right hand, Fury’s cut will be reopened.